 The goal of any quenching process is to form martensite throughout the entire cross section, or at least to form martensite in all parts of the cross section where high strength and high toughness are required.

-Figure 1 and Figure 2 are called continuous cooling transformation (CCT) curves.
+Figures 1 and 2 are called continuous cooling transformation (CCT) curves.
 These time (logarithmic scale) vs. temperature curves help describe how hardenable a given steel is, and what structures can form in steel as a function of cooling rate.
 The light blue curve annotated with arrows in Figure 1 is the approximate time vs. temperature during cooling at the center of a 6-inch diameter, water-quenched bar.
 It takes a little more than 300 seconds — or 5 minutes — to get the center to cool by about 100 degrees Celsius.
-At about 6x10 seconds (60 s), the center reaches 640 degrees Celsius and ferrite begins to form.
+At about 6×10 seconds (60 s), the center reaches 640 degrees Celsius and ferrite begins to form.
 As cooling continues, more ferrite forms until the center of the bar reaches about 360 degrees Celsius, at which point the remaining austenite transforms to martensite.

 Now, consider Figure 2.
 Here, a second set of CCT curves is included for a steel that has higher hardenability.
 This higher hardenability is achieved with the addition of alloying elements that delay the ferrite, pearlite, and bainite transformations, causing the CCT curve to be pushed to the right to longer times.
 Here, the same cooling path now misses the “nose” of the ferrite transformation curve and only martensite is formed at the bar center.

 The difference in hardness associated with these illustrations is shown in Figure 3.
 A higher-hardenability steel allows you to achieve high hardness throughout the cross section.